-(a) The city hereby adopts the purchasing categories established by Chapter 287, F.S., as follows:
+(a) The city hereby adopts the purchasing categories established by § 287.017, F.S., which as of October 1, 2013 are:

-CATEGORY ONE: \$15,000
+CATEGORY ONE: \$15,000 \$20,000

-CATEGORY TWO: \$25,000
+CATEGORY TWO: \$25,000 \$35,000

-CATEGORY THREE: \$50,000
+CATEGORY THREE: \$50,000 \$65,000

-CATEGORY FOUR: \$150,000
+CATEGORY FOUR: \$150,000 \$1 95,000

-CATEGORY FIVE: \$250,000
+CATEGORY FIVE: \$250,000 \$325,000

-(b) Wherever it is determined that lower threshold amounts are advisable for requirement of certain procedures in the procurement of particular goods or services, the city has the discretion to make such requirements as are deemed to be in the public interest.
+- (b) Any future revisions to § 287.017 F.S. shall apply to the city's purchasing categories and/or threshold amounts. - (b) Wherever it is determined that lower threshold amounts are advisable for requirement of certain procedures in the procurement of particular goods or services, the city has the discretion to make such requirements as are deemed to be in the public interest.

 Sec.
 2-403.
-Procurement under the provisions of the state purchasing contracts.
+Procurement under the provisions of the state and U. S. General Services Administration (GSA) purchasing contracts.

-- (a) Pursuant to Chapter 287, F.S., the State of Florida Division of Purchasing of the Department of Management Services plans and coordinates purchases in volume and negotiates and executes purchasing agreements and contracts for commodities and contractual services under which municipalities may make purchases. - (b) Purchases by city agencies under the provisions in the state purchasing contracts are exempt from the competitive sealed bid requirements otherwise applying to purchases.
+- (a) Pursuant to Chapter 287, F.S., the State of Florida Division of Purchasing of the Department of Management Services plans and coordinates purchases in volume and negotiates and executes purchasing agreements and contracts for commodities and contractual services under which municipalities may make purchases. - (b) The U. S. General Services Administration plans and coordinates purchases in volume and negotiates and executes purchasing agreements and contracts for commodities and contractual services under which municipalities may make purchases.

+(b) (c) Purchases by city agencies under the provisions of the state or GSA purchasing contracts are exempt from the competitive sealed bid requirements otherwise applying to purchases.